mike182uk/cart/README.md

 When the `clear` method of the cart is called, the cart id is passed to the `flush` method of the storage impelementation.

-An example Session storage implementation may look like:
+An example native session storage implementation may look like:

 ```
 class SessionStore implements StoreInterface